-There are two main trekking routes available in Makalu region: Makalu Base Camp trek and Makalu Trek with Sherpani Col. Makalu Base Camp Trek takes you to the the base camp of Makalu at 4870m whereas Makalu Trek with Sherpani Col is a longer journey that reaches into climactic peak while crossing two high passes Sherpani Col pass (5,640m) and Amphu Labtsa pass (5,780m).
+There are two main trekking routes available in Makalu region: Makalu Base Camp trek and Makalu Trek with Sherpani Col. Makalu Base Camp Trek takes you to the base camp of Makalu at 4870m whereas Makalu Trek with Sherpani Col is a longer journey that reaches into climactic peak while crossing two high passes Sherpani Col pass (5,640m) and Amphu Labtsa pass (5,780m).
 Alternative options are available for trekkers to drop down to Namche via Chukung in Everest region.

 The trek entirely takes places within Makalu Barun National Park, recognized as a global eco hot spot.
 The flag species of the park are Snow Leopard, Red Panda, Musk Deer, Wild Boar 25 species of rhododendron, 47 types of orchids, and 56 rare plants.
-Snow leopard, red panda, musk deer, wild boar, Blyth's Kingfisher, Silver-eared Mesia, white-naped yuhina, rose-rined parakeet etc. Rhododendron, Juniper, orchids, bamboos in alpine pastures and maple, magnolia and oak in lower elevation make up the forest species.
+Snow leopard, red panda, musk deer, wild boar, Blyth's Kingfisher, Silver-eared Mesia, white-naped yuhina, rose-ringed parakeet etc. Rhododendron, Juniper, orchids, bamboos in alpine pastures and maple, magnolia and oak in lower elevation make up the forest species.

-The trekking trails here are rocky and muddy, becoming more slippery in pre monsoon.
+The trekking trails here are rocky and muddy, becoming more slippery in pre-monsoon.
 Some sections of the trail are regarded a bit risky due to rock falls.
 Makalu receives more and longer monsoon rainfall than other areas of the Himalayas.
-The trail passes through picturesque villages such as Yang Kharka, Langmale, Khongma, Yangla, Neghe and Shersong, farmed terraces & paddy fields, lush forests and lakes.
+The trail passes through picturesque villages such as Yang Kharka, Langmale, Khongma, Yangla, Neghe and Shersong, farmed terraces & paddy fields, lush forests, and lakes.